btoll/benjamintoll.com/content/post/ebpf.md

 Once the `eBPF` program is inserted into the kernel by calling the `bpf` syscall, it is verified by the kernel to ensure it's safe using static analysis (after all, injecting user space code into kernel space is fraught with danger) and then [JIT compiled] from the intermediary `eBPF` bytecode to the machine specific instruction set, so it runs as fast as natively-compiled kernel code and [kernel modules].

-So, when are the `eBPF` function called?
-Well, `eBPF` is event-driven and are run when these events occur, such as when the following hooks are encountered:
+So, when are the `eBPF` functions called?
+Well, `eBPF` is event-driven, and the functions are called when these events occur, such as when the following hooks are encountered:

 - system calls
 - function entry/exit
 - kernel tracepoints
 - network events

-If a predefined hook doesn't exist for a particular kernel function, it is still possible to create a kernel probe ([`kprobe`] and `kretprobe`) or user probe (`uprobe`) to be called at a function's entry point in kernel and user applications, respectively.
+If a predefined hook doesn't exist for a particular kernel function, it is still possible to create a kernel probe ([`kprobe`] and `kretprobe`) or user probe (`uprobe` and `uretprobe`) to be called at a function's entry point in kernel and user applications, respectively.

 And, as previously mentioned, user space can get information from kernel space about the particular things that it's interested in and have captured, through the use of the `eBPF` maps key/value data structure (by commands that can create and modify these `eBPF` maps).